disruptek/gully/README.md

   -d, --dry-run          bool         false     copy input to stdout and result to stderr --log-level=           Level        lvlDebug  set the log level

+## Library Use
+There are some procedures exported for your benefit; see [the documentation for the module as generated directly from the source](https://disruptek.github.io/gully/gully.html).

 ## License
 MIT